General

 Nikola Kovačević

-The possibility of placing asylum seekers in detention in Serbia is prescribed by the Asylum Act.
-Detention of asylum seekers represents the form of administrative detention which can also be imposed by the MoI in relation to foreign nationals who were qualified as irregular migrants, but who can often be in need of international protection.
-In other words, and since Serbia has not been the destination country for most of the refugees, it is a common practice that, for instance, Afghans or Syrians, who do not wish to apply for asylum, are detained as irregular migrants and for the purpose of their forcible removal to Bulgaria.
+The possibility of placing asylum seekers in detention in Serbia is prescribed by the Asylum Act.[1]
+Detention of asylum seekers represents the form of administrative detention which can also be imposed by the MoI-Border Police Department (BPD) and in relation to foreign nationals who were qualified as irregular migrants, but who can often be in need of international protection (they do not wish to apply for asylum in Serbia).[2]
+Since Serbia has not been the destination country for most of its refugee population, it is a common practice that, for instance, Afghans or Syrians, who do not wish to apply for asylum, are detained as irregular migrants and for the purpose of their forcible removal to Bulgaria.

-On the other hand, asylum seekers are rarely detained, and their detention is frequently short, unless the case has strong political component and is qualified as a national security case.[1]
-For that reason, it is fair to say that practice of the Asylum Office as detaining authority can be described as positive in the vast majority of cases, and that in general, Serbia does not have a problem of detention of refugees and asylum seekers.
-In 2021 the Asylum Office did not resort to such measure, while in 2022 only 5 asylum seekers were detained and they were from Syria (3), Iran and Kyrgyzstan.
+On the other hand, asylum seekers are rarely detained, and their detention is frequently short, unless the case has a strong political component and is qualified as a national security case.[3]
+For that reason, the practice of the Asylum Office, as detaining authority, can be described as positive in the vast majority of cases, and in general, Serbia does not have a problem of detention of asylum seekers.
+In 2021, the Asylum Office did not resort to such measure, while in 2022 only 5 asylum seekers were detained and they were from Syria (3), Iran and Kyrgyzstan.
+In 2023, only 1 Afghan national was detained, while one Turkish national was detained by the MoI-BPD, even though , he should have been detained by the Asylum Office and in line with the Asylum Act as he had lodged a subsequent asylum application.[4]

-Asylum seekers are detained in the long-standing Detention Centre for Foreigners in Padinska Skela (DC Padinska Skela).
+Asylum seekers are detained in Detention Centre for Foreigners in Padinska Skela (DC Padinska Skela) a municipality in Belgrade.
 In addition, in 2021, a new centre was opened in Dimitrovgrad (DC Dimitrovgrad), at the green border with Bulgaria, and it became fully operational in 2022.
 In 2022, another detention centre in Plandište (DC Plandište), was opened and is located close to the border with Romania.

-The total capacities of DC Padinska Skela are 110 places,[2] while, the capacities of DC Plandište and DC Dimitrovgrad are 100 places each.[3]
-Thus, their total capacities are 310 persons.
+The total capacities of DC Padinska Skela is 110 places,[5] whereas the capacities of DC Plandište and DC Dimitrovgrad are of 100 places each.[6]
+Thus, overall detention capacity is of 310 beds.[7]

-To reiterate, it is fair to say that the instances in which asylum seekers are detained are extremely rare, and this attitude of Serbian asylum authorities should be praised.
-However, the question that remains open, and which has not been addressed sufficiently by the bodies which have regular access to immigration detention (such as the Ombudsman and NPM) is to which extent are foreign nationals detained under the Foreigners Act allowed to access asylum procedure and in general enjoy their rights of persons deprived of their liberty which are fundamental for safeguards against ill-treatment, including refoulement.[5]
+To reiterate instances in which asylum seekers are detained are extremely rare, and this attitude of the Serbian asylum authorities should be praised.
+However, the question that remains open, and which has not been addressed sufficiently by the bodies which have regular access to immigration detention (such as the Ombudsman and NPM) is to which extent are foreign nationals detained under the Foreigners Act allowed access to the asylum procedure and in general enjoy their rights as persons deprived of their liberty, which are fundamental safeguards against ill-treatment, including refoulement.[8]

-What is also important to note is that immigration detention of foreigners declared as irregular is based on the existence of an expulsion order, delivered in line with the Article 74 (2).
-The expulsion order is rendered by immigration police officers from various police departments in Serbia and who are not trained to assess the risks of refoulement in line with the Article 83 of the Foreigners Act.
-Thus, decision on expulsion is rendered without the assessment of objective and individual circumstances of a foreigners, which can be described as quite contentious having in mind that almost 70% of all detainees were from Afghanistan and Syria and by virtue of their origin they had prima facie claim.
+It is important to note that the immigration detention of individuals declared as irregular foreigners is based on the existence of an expulsion order, issued in line with Article 74 (2) of the Foreigners Act.
+The expulsion order is issued by immigration police officers from various police departments in Serbia and who are not trained to assess the risks of refoulement within the meaning of Article 83 of the Foreigners Act.
+Thus, decisions on expulsion are issued without the assessment of the objective and individual circumstances of a foreigners and the assessment of expected treatment in third countries or countries of origin.
+This practice is contentious considering that more than 71% of all detainees in 2023 were nationals of Afghanistan and Syria and, therefore, have prima facie claim, while almost 80% can also be considered to be in need of international protection since detainees originated from Palestine, Somalia, Türkiye, Iraq, etc.[9]

-Not a single foreigner detained was issued with the registration certificate in 2021, while only 4 of them were issued with registration certificates in 2022 in DC Padinska Skela.
-There were no instances in which detained foreigners who might be in need of international protection (e.g. from Syria or Afghanistan), were registered as asylum seekers in DC Plandište and DC Dimitrovgrad.
+Not a single foreigner detained was issued with the registration certificate in 2021.
+In 2022, only 4 persons were issued a registration certificate at DC Padinska Skela, while no foreigners who might be in need of international protection (e.g., from Syria or Afghanistan) were registered as asylum seekers at DC Plandište and DC Dimitrovgrad.
+In 2023, 1 foreign national was registered in immigration detention in line with the Article 35 of the Asylum Act.

-Overall, persons who are likely to be in need of international protection can be detained on various other grounds.
-This may occur as a result of a conviction for irregular entry or stay in Serbia without having invoked the benefits of Article 8 of the Asylum Act or being held in the airport transit zone in a completely arbitrary manner (see Access to the Territory).
+Persons who are likely to be in need of international protection can be detained on various other grounds.
+These include being convicted for irregular entry or stay in Serbia without having invoked the benefits of Article 8 of the Asylum Act or being held in the airport transit zone in a completely arbitrary manner (see Access to the Territory).

 [3] Examples will be described in the following parts of this Chapter.